Getting Started

 /pulse-report # Lighthouse audit + performance report

-You can also skip the commands entirely — just describe what you want and the agent handles the rest, including starting the dev server when needed.
+You can also skip commands and skills entirely — just describe what you want and the agent handles the rest.

 Next steps